Lima Memorial Health System Logo

 Some things that may cause a subconjunctival hemorrhage include:

-• Sudden increases in pressure, such as violent sneezing or coughing
+• Sudden increases in pressure in the head or neck, such as violent sneezing or coughing

 • Having high blood pressure or taking blood thinners